InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 ### Echoing Commands and Variables

-By default, make doesn't print the commands it runs (it just prints the target name).
+By default, Make doesn't print the commands it runs (it just prints the target name).
 For DevOps workflows, you usually want to see what's happening:

 ```makefile
 # Default: commands are hidden